 8. Russell Hobbs RHM3003B

-The dual function doesn’t allow for individual power and time settings but, in the arena of mid-priced all-in-one cookers, that can be considered par for the course.
-Available in black or white.
+The dual function doesn’t allow for individual power and time settings but, in the pantheon of mid-priced all-in-one cookers, that can be considered par for the course.
+Also available in white.